 #8.
 WP Rocket CDN Settings

-Which one you pick depends obviously on you and your site’s needs, but one tip I want to share is that you need to check where each CDN has most of their servers.
+Which one you pick depends obviously on you and your site’s needs, but one tip I want to share is that you need to check where each CDN has most of its servers.

 If your traffic is 90% from Asia, and CDN X has servers all across that continent, then it makes sense to use that one with WP Rocket.

-Overactive WordPres Heartbeat function can slow down your wp-admin area and drain server resources.
+An Overactive WordPress Heartbeat function can slow down your wp-admin area and drain server resources.

 For most bloggers, it pays to severely limit heartbeat, and often, you can totally disable it without losing any functionality of your WordPress site.